caronc/apprise/packaging/man/apprise.md

   return characters prior to the delivery of the notification.

+  `-l`, `--details`
+  Prints details about the current services supported by Apprise.

   `-v`, `--verbose`:
   The more of these you specify, the more verbose the output is. e.g: -vvvv